cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 ## Testing

 - For testing your device driver, you should modify the `seek` lab code so you can monitor the content of your device driver's buffer from user space.
-It is possible for read, write, and seek to appear functional in your `C` test code, but not interface properly with unix system utilities such as `echo`, `tail`, `head`, and so on.
+It is possible for read, write, and seek to appear functional in your C test code, but not interface properly with unix system utilities such as `echo`, `tail`, `head`, and so on.
 This means your implementation is incorrect, so be sure that your code interfaces with these utilities.
 Recall that `strace` allows you to see how these utilities are interfacing with your device.

 - An easy way to test the write functionality of your device driver is to perform I/O redirection in the terminal as follows:
 ```
 echo 'hello world' > /dev/simple_character_device
 ```
-which will write ``hello world" to our character device driver.
+which will write "hello world" to our character device driver.
-- To test the reading of characters from our device, try using the \texttt{cat} command, which will open, read repeatedly until EOF is reached, and then close the file.
+- To test the reading of characters from our device, try using the `cat` command, which will open, read repeatedly until EOF is reached, and then close the file.
 ```
 cat /dev/simple_character_device
 ```